Pentagon says it has accepted Boeing jet from Qatar that will be used for Trump

 The New York Times first reported that the Pentagon had accepted the jetliner from the government of Qatar.

+"As directed by the Secretary of Defense, the Air Force is preparing to award a contract to modify a Boeing 747 aircraft for executive airlift.
+Details related to the contract are classified," a spokesperson for the Air Force said in a statement.

 Hegseth's acceptance of the plane comes days after sources confirmed to CBS News that the Qatari royal family would be donating aircraft for Mr. Trump's use.
 The gift was first reported by ABC News.
-The jumbo jet will be donated to Mr. Trump's future presidential library just before he leaves office.
+Valued at $400 million, the jumbo jet will be donated to Mr. Trump's future presidential library just before he leaves office.

 Mr. Trump told reporters last week that the Qataris are "giving us a gift" and lamented that the current plane used for Air Force One is nearly four decades old.
 When the president is aboard either of the two Boeing aircrafts that are part of the presidential air transport fleet, its call sign is "Air Force One," according to the Air Force.